 ‘We’re dreaming’: Afghanistan crush the Netherlands at Cricket World Cup

-Afghanistan sweep past the Netherlands by seven wickets to boost their chances of reaching the World Cup semifinals.
+Afghanistan sweep past the Netherlands by seven wickets to boost their chances of reaching the semifinals.

-Afghanistan kept their hopes of qualifying for the World Cup semifinals alive after beating the Netherlands by seven wickets in a low-scoring group game.
+Afghanistan have kept their hopes of qualifying for the World Cup semifinals alive after beating the Netherlands by seven wickets in a low-scoring group game.

 After the match on Friday, Afghanistan climbed to fifth in the standings with eight points, behind New Zealand on net run rate.
-The top four teams move into the last four.
+The top four teams will move into the last four of the tournament.

 Keep readinglist of 4 items